Membership Update: Your Questions Answered

 Our membership is managed by our club.
 Do we need to do anything or will the club just carry on as normal with the relevant changes?

-However, from 2 September each member can process their own memberships, so if the club are happy with handing this process over to their members, then individuals can renew and purchase Archery GB membership and associate themselves with the club.
+However, from 2 September each member can process their own membership, so if the club are happy with handing this process over to their members, then individuals can renew and purchase Archery GB membership and associate themselves with the club.
 We will leave it for the club to decide whether they are happy for this to happen.

 Checking who is a member: